ShellShoccar-jpn/SOKDOK/README.en.md

 $ ./00setup.sh
 ```

-Then, try reading by the viewer, like this.
+Then, try reading with the viewer, like this.

 ```
 $ ./viewers/center.sh 2000 sampletexts/sfnovel_intro2.ja.txt